 Michał – Key Account Manager

 From the perspective of the fair, it can be said without hesitation that the reception and perception of our company is very positive.
 Customers were very pleased with our booth, where they spent quite a bit of time talking with us.
 Clients rate our products very highly, and when they see the product, they have no problem discussing its price.
 The novelty we brought, namely the integrated LED lighting, made a significant impression, making our booth even brighter and more distinctive from others.
 Even companies that are our competitors spoke highly of our products while visiting our booth.
+For me personally, it was a great opportunity to meet with distributors I work with daily, introduce them to each other, exchange opinions and experiences, learn about the differences between clients from various countries, and enjoy lunch together in a good atmosphere.
+This year’s fair has come to an end.
+It is a time for goodbyes, but also the beginning of collaboration and new business contacts established during this event.
+The excellent lecture by the special guest of RemaCongress – Szymon Hołownia, and the announcement of prestigious fair competition winners, confirm the uniqueness of the 15th edition of RemaDays Warsaw.
+One of the largest exhibition events in the advertising industry paves the way for many valuable connections and development opportunities in the market.

 Entering 2026, event organizers are facing a period that is both genuinely exciting and increasingly demanding.
 Expectations are high – and coming from two directions at once.
 On the one hand, there is still a strong demand for live, in-person experiences.
 Relationships, emotions, and good energy simply can’t be fully replicated online.
 On the other hand, cost pressure is becoming more and more tangible.
 Budgets are being scrutinized more closely, and each event is increasingly expected to justify itself with measurable outcomes: sales, customer retention, community building, pipeline growth, or employer branding.